 - In 2012, there was a question on the religions of Vedic Aryana on which it was based.

 - In 2014, the national motto of India Satyamev Jayate was taken from.

-Seeing the pattern of the questions we have decided to go into the minutest details.
+- Seeing the pattern of the questions we have decided to go into the minutest details.
 You have to keep so many things (macro and micro) in your mind, for that, the simple process is cramming.
-The conceptual questions are not expected from this chapter.
-Our main stress on this chapter will be on the socio-economic, geographical, and religious field including the literary activities.
+The conceptual questions are not expected in this chapter.
+Our main stress in this chapter will be on the socio-economic, geographical, and religious fields including the literary activities.